 Introduction to Data Replication

-Data replication is the process of replicating data and storing it into different nodes or databases or sites.
+Data replication is the process of replicating data and storing it into different nodes or databases, or sites.
 Data replication is mainly utilized for high availability features.
 For business-critical systems, data replication is one of the best practices to avoid any impact due to server failure or system hardware related issues.
 Data replication helps in creating a distributed database system.
-Data replication implemented for creating copies of the data on an ongoing basis rather than a batch of the static backup methods.
+Data replication is implemented for creating copies of the data on an ongoing basis rather than a batch of the static backup methods.
 Data replication ensures consistency of data across all the nodes by synchronizing with the sources.
 There are several methodologies and software applications available for implementing Data Replication.

 Why do we Need Data Replication?

 Data Replication is a process in the Database Management System (DBMS) that is relevant to maintain the data for the failover scenarios.
-In case of any primary database system goes down the replication data will be useful for retrieving the data for the replication databases that help in the continuation of business operations.
-Data replication also an integral concept and methodologies on the distributed system like Apache Hadoop that maintains at least three copies of the data set across the data nodes.
+In case of any primary database system goes down, the replication data will be useful for retrieving the data for the replication databases that help in the continuation of business operations.
+Data replication is also an integral concept and methodologies on the distributed system like Apache Hadoop that maintains at least three copies of the data set across the data nodes.
 The data replication mechanisms are very much essential for the high availability of data in the cluster-based distributed system.

 How Does Data Replication Work?

-Data replication works by creating or copying the same data into various start locations of the same or different hosts, by creating data replica between two or multiple cloud-based hosts.
-Data replication can be provisioned on-demand or by transferring data in bulk mode or batch mode according to the schedule, or by replicating in real-time as the data is written, modified, or deleted in the primary system.
+Data replication works by creating or copying the same data into various start locations of the same or different hosts by creating data replica between two or multiple cloud-based hosts.
+Data replication can be provisioned on-demand or by transferring data in bulk mode or batch mode according to the schedule or by replicating in real-time as the data is written, modified, or deleted in the primary system.

 There are different types of data replication process available such as transactional replication, Snapshot replication, and merge replication for various systems that are associated with the database.